cosmos/cosmos-sdk/UPGRADING.md

 The `x/feegrant` module is extracted to have a separate go.mod file which allows it to be a standalone module.
 All the feegrant imports are now renamed to use `cosmossdk.io/x/feegrant` instead of `github.com/cosmos/cosmos-sdk/x/feegrant` across the SDK.

+#### x/crisis

+##### Extract crisis to a standalone module

+The `x/crisis` module is extracted to have a separate go.mod file which allows it to be a standalone module.
+All the crisis imports are now renamed to use `cosmossdk.io/x/crisis` instead of `github.com/cosmos/cosmos-sdk/x/crisis` across the SDK.

 ## [v0.47.x](https://github.com/cosmos/cosmos-sdk/releases/tag/v0.47.0)